mio42-GmbH/Validierungspaket-PIO-Ueberleitungsbogen/README.md

 Disclaimer: This service is intended to help with the validation process.
 However, please note there is no claim to completeness, correctness or reliability.

 Introduction: This archive is supposed to be a guidance for developers in the implementation process of the medicinal information objects (MIOs).
-It contains the "Basis-Profile" (FHIR-profiles defined for reuse in various cases, e.g. "Patient" for the person who is being treated), the FHIR-resources used for the specific MIO, the validator and practical examples.
+It contains the "Basis-Profile" (FHIR-profiles defined for reuse in various cases, e.g. "Patient" for the person who is being treated), the FHIR-resources used for the specific MIO and practical examples.
 Altogether, this package serves as an exemplary validation environment.
 The necessary dependencies are provided and can be integrated directly.

 Alternatively, the dependencies can also be found here: